ariakit/ariakit/packages/ariakit/src/menu/readme.md

 # Menu

 <p data-description>
   Access a set of commands within a menu bar or dropdown menu.
-This component follows the <a href="https://www.w3.org/WAI/ARIA/apg/patterns/menu/">WAI-ARIA Menu Pattern</a> and the <a href="https://www.w3.org/WAI/ARIA/apg/patterns/menubutton/">WAI-ARIA Menu Button Pattern</a>.
+This component is based on the <a href="https://www.w3.org/WAI/ARIA/apg/patterns/menu/">WAI-ARIA Menu Pattern</a> and the <a href="https://www.w3.org/WAI/ARIA/apg/patterns/menubutton/">WAI-ARIA Menu Button Pattern</a>.
 </p>

 <a href="./__examples__/menu/index.tsx" data-playground>Example</a>